boygioykaskyriakos/dixon-q-test/README.md

+The project is a simple framework that applies outlier algorithms on integer datasets.

+The current work was constructed to check data extracted from contiki OS cooja experiments.
+More specifically, nodes communicating in RPL exchange ICMP data regualarly.
+If there is an intruder in the network, those new incoming data will be outliers to the ordinary data series.

+PARAMETERS:
+The project contains an .ini file that needs to be configured (look into folder config_files for the *.ini.
+Change the path for the data file accordingly (full_file_path=...).

 # Dixon Q-Test
+Dixon's Q-test can easilly point out the outlier.
+Since it is light and easy to implement (it needs only a division), it is ideal to be running in the IoT part (Hybrid placement).
 Read more [here.](https://www.statisticshowto.com/dixons-q-test/)
 ## Arguments:
+1.
 data = An ordered or unordered list of data points (int or float). left = Q-test of minimum value in the ordered list if True. right = Q-test of maximum value in the ordered list if True. q_dict = A dictionary of Q-values for a given confidence level, where the dict. keys are sample sizes N, and the associated values are the corresponding critical Q values.
 E.g., {3: 0.97, 4: 0.829, 5: 0.71, 6: 0.625, ...} (Tables are provided, look [here](https://chem.libretexts.org/Bookshelves/Ancillary_Materials/Reference/Reference_Tables/Analytic_References/Appendix_06%3A_Critical_Values_for_Dixon%E2%80%99s_Q-Test) for details).

-The current work was constructed to check data extracted from contiki OS cooja experiments.
-More specifically, nodes communicating in RPL exchange ICMP data regualarly.
-If there is an intruder in the network, those new incoming data will be outliers to the ordinary data series.
-Dixon's Q-test can easilly point out the outlier.

-The project is a simple framework that applies the Dixon Q-test algorithm on integer datasets.
-PARAMETERS:
-1. The project contains an .ini file that needs to be configured (look into folder config_files for the *.ini.
-Change the path for the data file accordingly (full_file_path=...).
 2. Also you can set the search "window".
 Dixon q-test can have a memory (how many passed values to consider.
 The smallest is three (3) and can become bigger.
 Feel free to experiment with values until 15.
 [DIXON_Q_TEST_SUBSET_VARIABLES]
 static_n = 3